brentsimmons/inessential.com/posts/2020/06/20/the_ios_app_store_brings_users_only_beca.markdown

 And then there’s marketing.
 Sure, being featured used to mean something to revenue, but it hasn’t meant that much beyond just ego points in years.
 To be on the App Store is to be lost within an enormous sea of mostly junk.
 No matter how well you do at your app description and screenshots — even if you get some kind of feature — your app will not be found by many people.

-Build it and they will *not* come.
+Build it (and upload it to the App Store) and they will *not* come.

 Instead, you have to do marketing on your own, on the web and on social media, outside of the App Store.
 Just like always.
 The App Store brings nothing to the table.